mlaa/cbox-mla/readme.md

  * Member directory alphabetical listing now sorts by last name instead of first.
  * Activity comments now have a button for canceling them, replacing the message "or press esc to cancel."
  * The "tour" plugin that introduces the Activities section to first-time users has been disabled, fixing some issues with Internet Explorer.
+ * Changes you make to your portfolio will now show up in your activity stream.

 # Changes in Version 2.1.0 "Picaresque"